Full testing for COVID-19 is available at Dr. Rose Private Hospital.

 - would like to know if they are currently infected asymptomatically - so that by following quarantine rules they will not infect others;

-- have returned from abroad and, on producing 2 negative PCR test results, would avoid triggering the obligatory official quarantine period (screening can start the day following the return home);
+- they returned from abroad and would replace any mandatory official quarantine with a COVID-19 test (screening can start the day after the return home);

 - patients with mild symptoms such as fever to a maximum of 38°C, a mild cough or respiratory symptoms, sore throat, loss of taste;

 - anyone who would like to know if they have already been infected, even asymptomatically – to form our protection and adequate immune system response;

 We also recommend community screening (workplace, family) in the interests of protecting one another.

 With symptoms typical of COVID-19 infection (fever above 38°C, severe cough, shortness of breath), the procedure defined by the NNK must be followed: stay at home and inform your doctor by telephone for them to arrange the next steps, including home testing.

 The test is performed, with the strictest precautions, only by appointment, at the Private Hospital building in a newly designed, fully segregated Screening Center to prevent infectious patients from entering the Dr. Rose Private Hospital building and to minimize waiting times and the use of common areas.
 For added safety, patients can wait separately in the waiting room and will be provided with their own pen and mask.
 To further reduce contact, pre-registration is important and tests can only be paid for by credit card.